olosegres/jsona/README.md

 You may need to send modified data back to server.

 This may puzzle you with the following questions:

 * How to get necessary entity from `included` array many times more inconvenient and optimal?
 * How to describe data from server, working with typings (TypeScript, Flow)?
 * How to send JSON to the server without manually assembling JSON in accordance with specification?

 Jsona solves this problems by providing:
-* converter from JSON to simplified objects (some denormalized structure)
+* converter from JSON to simplified objects (some denormalized structure, wich is easy to typify)
+* converter from simplified objects to JSON (in according with [json:api specification](http://jsonapi.org/format/1.0/))
 * converter from "reduxObject" to simplified objects (`reduxObject` is a result object of [json-api-normalizer](https://github.com/yury-dymov/json-api-normalizer))
-* converter from simplified objects to JSON (in according with [json:api specification](http://jsonapi.org/format/1.0/))

 *NOTE:* This README describes latest stable version.
 You can read [README for old versions 0.2.x here](README_0_2.md)